tamus-cyber/cyber.tamus.edu/docs/policy/guidelines/prohibited-technology/index.md

 **1. MANAGING MEMBER-OWNED DEVICES AND NETWORKS**

 1.1.
-Except where approved exceptions apply, members must prohibit the use or download of covered applications and prohibited technologyies on all member-owned devices, including mobile phones, tablets, desktop and laptop computers, and other internet capable devices.
+Except where approved exceptions apply, members must prohibit the use or download of covered applications and prohibited technologies on all member-owned devices, including mobile phones, tablets, desktop and laptop computers, and other internet capable devices.

 1.2.
 Members must identify, track, and control and manage member-owned devices to prevent prohibit the installation of or access to all covered applications and prohibited applications.